Bruneri-Canella case: Arrest

 On 3 March 1927, just a few days after the apparently happy ending, an unsigned letter was received by the Quaestor of Turin stating that the man was not Canella, but instead Mario Bruneri, a typist from Turin born in 1886, an anarchist and con artist wanted since 1922 due to some convictions for acts of violence.

 Bruneri was not new to jails: he had served time for accounting fraud and stealing.
 His criminal record was extensive.
 He was wanted in other cities, including Pavia and Milan, along with a woman from Brescia, Camilla Ghidini.
 She had a long criminal record too, with crimes against property and prostitution.

 The records about Bruneri included a detailed physical and psychological profiling, perfectly matching the character and aspect of the amnesiac.
 On Sunday, 6 March 1927, the quaestor, firmly convinced he had been tricked, arranged for the arrest of Bruneri, who was brought back to Turin the same day.

-Two days later, Bruneri's relatives were called in for an identification: his wife, Rosa Negro, recognized him immediately, along with their 14-year-old son, Giuseppino.
+Two days later, Bruneri's relatives were called in for an identification: his wife, Rosa Negro, recognized him immediately, as did their 14-year-old son, Giuseppino.
 His sisters Maria and Matilda and his brother Felice confirmed his identity.
 Bruneri had been missing for six years, when he fled the family to live with Camilla Ghidini.
 Bruneri refused to admit knowing the family, and faked a fainting.
 Another woman named Milly who had a love affair with him recognized him as Bruneri as well.

-Bruneri's mother, Eugenia Mantaud, while still alive, was not involved in the identification, being weak of heart.
-The identification was contested by Giulia Canella's attorneys on the ground that the mother had not been allowed to see the man, claiming she would have foiled the whole Bruneri family plot orchestrated in conjunction with the quaestor and police, not on the grounds of illness.
+Bruneri's mother, Eugenia Mantaud, was not involved in the identification, being weak of heart.
+The identification was contested by Giulia Canella's attorneys on the grounds that the mother had not been allowed to see the man, claiming she would have foiled the whole Bruneri family plot orchestrated in conjunction with the quaestor and police.
 Eugenia died two days later on 4 July 1929 of heart failure, causing some embarrassment to Canella's attorneys.